 POTATOES: You can start exploring the region’s food by simply swapping out french fries for a fried potato pancake (“gamja-jeon”), which is similar to a hashbrown.
 Korea is not historically a tuber culture.
 A German missionary named Karl Gutzlaff is often credited as having introduced potatoes (“gamja” in Korean) through Gangwon Province in the 1830’s.
 They are now a regional staple.
 Feeling braver than a simple potato pancake?
 Try a piping hot bowl of potato dumpling soup (“gamja ongshimi”).
 Potato flour is mixed with freshly grated and squeezed potatoes to form little dough-like balls that are added to a light, clear anchovy-vegetable broth seasoned with seaweed, shiitake mushrooms, and peppers.
 Simple but satisfying on a cold winter day!

-STUFFED SQUID: Inspired by the guts and bravery of the Olympic athletes and now you're ready to challenge yourself to a more adventurous taste?
+STUFFED SQUID: Ready to challenge yourself to a more adventurous taste?
 Stuffed squid (“ojinga soondae”) is regional cuisine that is rare to find outside of Gangwon Province.
 Since you are here, give it a go.
 “Soondae” in Korean loosely translates to sausage.
 Instead of a sausage casing (or, authentically, a cow or pig’s intestine), a squid’s soft body is hollowed out to form a clean tube, which is then stuffed with a mild-flavored mixture of seasoned tofu, minced mushrooms, diced tentacles, glass rice noodles and garlic.
 The dish is steamed, sliced into chewy rolls, and served with a vinegary red pepper paste dipping sauce.

 BUCKWHEAT: Buckwheat (“mae-mil”) is another staple ingredient of Gangwon cuisine.
 The seeds are ground into flour to make noodles, which you’ll find in chilled buckwheat noodle soup (“mak-kuk-su”).
 For something warmer in the depth of winter, try a buckwheat pancake (“mae-mil-jon-byong”), which is similar to a crepe.
 The thin, delicate crepe may be filled with a sweet red bean filling or a heartier mixture of mild kimchi, tofu, and perhaps some ground beef.